We recognise that anti-social behaviour is a serious problem affecting the quality of life of individuals, families and communities.

 - Listen to what you tell us

 - Take your complaint seriously and investigate it

 - Contact you within 48 hours of receiving your complaint

-- Ensure you have a single point of contact
+- Ensure you have a named point of contact

 - Ensure we meet your needs - this means we might need to ask you some sensitive questions to enable us to help